adnanmuhtadi/milestone-project-3/README.md

     Master Wireframe
     - Master Wireframe - [View](https://github.com/adnanmuhtadi/milestone-project-3/blob/master/documentation/wireframes/homemade-recipes.bmpr)

+More pages were created but were not accounted for in the beginning brief.
+I did however maintain the colour scheme and format throughout the site.

 ## Features

 The features that will be utilised in this project will be as follows: